Blacktip rasbora

 Calculate heater sizeCare Notes

-- Keep them in a proper group (8-12+).
-In small numbers they get jumpy, hide a lot, and the nipping goes up.
+- Keep them in a proper group (6+; 8–12+ is better).
+In small numbers they get shy/stressed and spend more time hiding.

 - They look best and act calmer in a long tank with open swimming room plus plants along the sides (fine-leaf stuff is great).
 Toss in some floating plants to dim the light and they color up.